 In 2010, Ms. Cardenas first requested authorization from Rainforest Alliance, the UN-WTO partner which formulated the first Sustainable Tourism Best Practices Guideline.
 Rainforest Alliance Ronald Sanabria gave the approval to adopt the Guideline, however with advice to take into consideration the local tourism situation, issues and concerns of the area.
 In other words, the ST Guide has to be customized in the context of Coron environmental, social and economic conditions.
 Thus, the TCI Guide is based on the following framework from UN-WTO.

+A work in Progress.
 The Preliminary Blueprint includes an overview of the various criteria currently used by Tourism Sustainability programs started by World Tourism Organization authorized by Rainforest Alliance was developed with support from United Nations Environmental Program UNEP) Global Environmental Facility (GEF) and is now updated into the Global Sustainable Tourism Criteria for Destinations & Tourism establishments in 2016, and currently, working with Green Destinations, a GSTC-accredited Certifying Body.

 - Department of Tourism